almachelouche/middleman/content/email/AU/Prospect/012/Ecosport_Merged.md

 color='white'

 	text = '''Terms & Conditions
-				<br /> <br />* Recommended driveaway price for 2017 plate models at participating Dealers.
+				<br /> <br />* Recommended driveaway price for models built prior to 31/05/17 at participating Dealers.
 Private and Blue, Silver and Gold Business Fleet customers only.
-Ford reserves the right to further reduce recommended price, or otherwise change or extend offer.<br /><br />
+Ford reserves the right to further reduce recommended price, or otherwise change or extend offer. <br /><br />
 				1. For SYNC® compatibility visit <a href="https://www.ford.com.au/technology/sync/"	name="sync1" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/technology/sync</a>.<br /><br />
 				2. Bluetooth® is a registered trademark of Bluetooth SIG Inc., and is used under licence.
 Some phones not compatible.<br /><br />
 				3. iPod is a trademark of Apple Inc. Requires connection cable, sold separately.
 Please refer to <a href="https://www.ford.com.au/" name="ford1" style="text-decoration:underline; color:#91a4b1">ford.com.au</a> for compatibility.<br /><br />